Medical guidance sought after contamination closes school

 Kimberly Anderson told the board during a packed meeting on Tuesday that she is raising three grandchildren who attend Jana Elementary.
 She worried about the health damage that might already have occurred.

-“This can cause long-term affects with children,” Anderson said, adding the district should provide a medical expert who can offer “insight as to what I need to be looking for and what I need to have tested for my children.”
+Anderson said the district should provide a medical expert who can offer “insight as to what I need to be looking for and what I need to have tested for my children.”

 To start with, Anderson said she plans to have the blood of her grandchildren tested.

 Ashley Bernaugh is president of the PTA, lives nearby and has a son who attends.
 She called the findings of the study “terrifying.”
-She’s done enough research to know any health ramifications may be years or decades away, not immediate.

-“But lab testing would be prudent especially because of the levels of radioactivity and lead found,” Bernaugh said.
+She said “lab testing would be prudent especially because of the levels of radioactivity and lead found.”

 The Army Corps of Engineers earlier found contamination in the woods nearby.
 But since none was found in the area between the woods and the school, the agency didn’t test the building or the grounds.